 Use signage to help customers navigate your store

 The signage you use in your store plays a role in helping your customers navigate your store.
 Here, we're referring to all types of signage, from your information boards (aisle indicators) hanging above aisles to the promotional stands directing your customers where to go.

 Both can lead to a positive shopping experience and reduce any frustration.
 After all, how often have you walked into an unfamiliar grocery store and looked at the information on the aisle indicators to see where you need to go?

-Of course, you must ensure that the category information on the hanging board is the same as what is in the aisle below it.
-That's a topic for another day.
-Suffice it to say, the proper use of signage can turn a frustrating shopping experience into a pleasant one.
+Of course, you must ensure that the information on the hanging board is the same as what shoppers will find in the aisle.
+That is another topic which we go into now.
+Suffice it to say; using signage correctly can turn a frustrating shopping experience into a pleasant one.

-It can also help to prevent congestion since shoppers will know where to go instead of hanging around in a spot looking around trying to decide.
-This is also where your fixtures come into play again.
+It can also help to prevent congestion since shoppers will know where to go instead of standing in one spot trying to decide.
+It's also where your fixtures come into play again.
 Your signage and fixtures can work together to direct your customers down a specific path as soon as they enter your store.

-For example, if you look at your data and notice that the majority of shoppers all have one or two common items in their basket, you could direct them to that aisle.
+For example, if you look at your data and notice that most shoppers all have one or two similar items in their basket, you could direct them to that aisle.
 Doing so kickstarts their shop.
-Then, along the way, your logical category flow can direct them down different paths until they complete their shopping experience.
+Then, along the way, and using your logical category flow, you can point them down different paths until they complete their shopping experience.